gary-dalton/code7/code7_stage8.md

 # Functions

-Repetitive tasks can be stored in a small group that can be “called” several times, instead of wasting space with lots of copies of the same instruction.
+Repetitive tasks can be stored in a small group that can be "called" several times, instead of wasting space with lots of copies of the same instruction.

 #